-Drop in over lunchtime for the opportunity to meet informally with some of techne's partner organisations: the Natural History Museum and Historic Royal Palaces, with others TBC.
+Drop in over lunchtime for the opportunity to meeting informally with some of techne's partner organisations.

-TECHNECAST Student Podcast: Find Out More With Jo Langton and Polly Hember
+TECHNECAST Student Podcast: Find Out More

+With Jo Langton and Polly Hember

 TECHNECAST is a new podcast that promotes and explores postgraduate researchers creative practice, craft of research and their latest work.
 Our back catalogue includes interviews, advice on vivas, the story behind a researcher's debut film, info on art installations and more.
 This is a diverse and dynamic place for discussion and discovery.
 Any PGR is kindly invited to create their own 15-minute podcast on any subject related to their research.
 This is a great opportunity to discuss and share your work.

 This short talk will introduce TECHNECAST, the basics of recording and how to make your own podcast or how to get involved on this one.
 Hope to see you there!

-Find us on iTunes or listen to us on SoundCloud: https://m.soundcloud.com/technecast
+Twitter: @technecastInstagram: @technepodcastFacebook: @technepodcastFind us on iTunes or listen to us on SoundCloud: https://m.soundcloud.com/technecast